ruipedro16/libjbn-sslh/README.md

 - [compile-all-limbs.sh](scripts/compile-all-limbs.sh): Script to compile the library for the number of limbs between `$1` and `$2`.

-- [compile.sh](scripts/compile.sh): Compile the library and output the assembly files to the folder specified in `$1`.
+- [compile.sh](scripts/compile.sh): Compile the library and write the assembly files to the directory specified in `$1`.
 For 7 limbs, compilation takes approx. 2 minutes

 - [run-bench.sh](scripts/run-bench.sh): Script to generate benchmark results (for NLIMBS in [1, 12]).
 Results are stored in the `data` directory.